 Someone's socio-economic background is made up of several different factors, and can be more complex to capture than other characteristics.
 That's why we recommend asking four different questions when looking at social mobility.
-This set of questions has been developed and endorsed by the Social Mobility Commission and a range of social mobility organisations across the sector, including the Sutton Trust.8
+This set of four questions has also been recommended by the UK government's Cabinet Office and the Social Mobility Commission.8